-The attempts at statutory formulation of categories and immunities for inno cent infringers persuade me that this approach is unsatisfactory.
+The attempts at statutory formulation of categories and immunities for innocent infringers persuade me that this approach is unsatisfactory.
 Certainly an attempt to classify and distinguish the situations of printers, vendors, broadcasters, etc., seems doomed to obsolescence, in view of the changing patterns and media of distribution that are bound to arise.
-I would suggest that, except in the cases arising from absence of copyright notice (referred to in my comments on the notice study), it is unnecessary to make any statutory provision for the innocent in-fringer, except for the possible confinement of remedies to injunction, actual damages, and profits.
+I would suggest that, except in the cases arising from absence of copyright notice (referred to in my comments on the notice study), it is unnecessary to make any statutory provision for the innocent infringer, except for the possible confinement of remedies to injunction, actual damages, and profits.

 Does this leave the innocent infringer defenseless?
 I suggest that it does not, because in most cases he has a right of indemnity-a right which, if there is any uncertainty about its existence by implication, can usually be assured as a matter of contract.
 This matter is given some attention in my study on the operation of the damage provisions, but it deserves more extensive investigation.
 Of course, a right of indemnity is of no value if the indemnitor is judgmentproof, but this possibility points up the underlying principle which seems to me decisive in these cases.
 It is well stated by Messrs.
 Latman and Tager in their study at page 157, where it is pointed out that "the problem might be analyzed in terms of which of two innocent parties can more appropriately protect against the infringement."
 If the primary infringer is in fact judgmentproof, who should bear the loss?
 The copyright owner or the party who dealt with the primary infringer?
-Recent court decisions seem clearly to be moving toward a recognition of the secondary nature of the liability of an innocent infringer.
-(See cases discussed in the study at p.
-147.)
-If the innocent infringer can be relieved of the sometimes capricious burden of statutory damages, it seems to me not unreasonable that he should take some of the risk for the wrongdoing of those with whom he deals.
+Recent court decisions seem clearly to be moving toward a recognition of the secondary nature of the liability of an innocent infringer can be relieved of the sometimes capricious burden of statutory damages, it seems to me not unreasonable that he should take some of the risk for the wrongdoing of those with whom he deals.